Jim Norton (comedian): Television

 In 1997, Norton appeared on The Louie Show starring Louie Anderson.
 From 2002 to 2004, Norton was a regular performer on the comedy series Tough Crowd with Colin Quinn.
 He then lost his place on the second season of Last Comic Standing in 2004 because of a contractual obligation to film pilot episodes for MTV which he had secured following the success of his One Night Stand special.
-The two pilots were Camp Cool, filmed in Cancun for MTV Spring Break, also starring Al Shearer about helping men meet women, and Stupid Bets.
+The two pilots were Camp Cool, filmed in Cancún for MTV Spring Break, also starring Al Shearer about helping men meet women, and Stupid Bets.
 His manager advised him not to compete in Last Comic Standing as it was a reality show, but he agreed as he was depressed and frustrated with the uncertainty of his career as Opie and Anthony had been cancelled.
 Norton had a contract with Viacom during this time.

 In September 2004, Norton made his first appearance on The Tonight Show with Jay Leno, and appeared twice more by mid-2006.
-He has appeared many times since, including as a correspondent named "The Uninvited Guest".
+He has appeared many times since, including as a correspondent named "The Uninvited Guest."
 In April 2005, Norton starred in a pilot episode for Louis C.K.'s HBO sitcom Lucky Louie, playing as Louie's friend Rich.
 He landed the role after the series was picked up by the network and aired through 2006.
 In 2007, Norton co-hosted the AVN Awards with Jessica Drake.
 In June 2008, Norton appeared in several episodes of The Gong Show with Dave Attell as one of the celebrity judges.
 Since mid-2007, Norton has been a regular guest on Red Eye w/ Greg Gutfeld on Fox News which he later credited as a contributor in boosting turnouts to his comedy shows.
 In 2010, Norton guest-hosted Red Eye.
 Starting in 2010, Norton began appearing in Louis C.K.'s FX sitcom Louie.
 In 2010, Norton's role in Bored to Death was tailored by its creator Jonathan Ames, a fan of his.
 In 2013, Norton said he had pitched a television show about a sex addict radio show host, but it was not picked up.